Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 Day-In-a-Life Snapshot

-Breakfast: veggie omelet or oats with fruit and nuts.
-Lunch: grain-and-bean bowl with greens.
-Dinner: grilled fish with roasted vegetables and a drizzle of olive oil.
-Small swaps add up.
+Breakfast: veggie omelet or oats with fruit, nuts, and chia seeds.
+Lunch: grain-and-bean bowl with mixed greens.
+Dinner: grilled fish with roasted vegetables, including bell peppers, and a drizzle of olive oil.
+Small swaps add up, and you can find more ideas in Dr. Johnny's holistic health books.

 How these Mediterranean staples support natural liver regeneration protocols